Agnes of Saxe-Lauenburg

+Agnes of Saxe-Lauenburg (right) with her husband, Wartislaw VIII.

 Agnes of Saxe-Lauenburg (died 1435) was a Duchess consort of Pomerania by marriage to Wartislaw VIII, Duke of Pomerania.
 She was a daughter of Eric IV, Duke of Saxe-Lauenburg and Sophia, daughter of Magnus II, Duke of Brunswick-Lüneburg.

 She was the regent of Pomerania in 1415–1425 during the minority of her children, Barnim VIII and Swantibor II, and her nephews, sons of Barnim VI: Warcislaus IX and Barnim VII.